 Find all of the key dates for your business below.

-Due date for payers to issue the following entities to lodge the PAYG payment summary statement for the year ended 30 June 2018:
+Due date for the following entities to lodge the PAYG payment summary statement for the year ended 30 June 2019:

 - large withholders (total annual PAYG withholding more than $1m).